MaximLashevich/MaximLashevich/README.md

 - 👋 Hi, I’m @MaximLashevich
-- 👀 I’m interested in JAVA
+- 👀 I’m interested in C# and JAVA
-- 🌱 I’m currently learning JAVA
+- 🌱 I’m currently learning C#
-- 📫 How to reach me lashevich1982@gmail.com
+- 📫 How to reach me: lashevich1982@gmail.com

 <!---
 MaximLashevich/MaximLashevich is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.